-Who can be an IndyBar member?Membership in the IndyBar is open to attorneys in good standing of the Bar of any state, territory or district of the United States, members of the judiciary, law school faculty, paralegals and law students of any accredited law school.
+Membership in the IndyBar is open to attorneys in good standing of the Bar of any state, territory or district of the United States, members of the judiciary, law school faculty, paralegals and law students of any accredited law school.

-How much are dues?
-How do I join the IndyBar?Membership dues for standard attorney members are based on number of years of experience, with additional membership classifications and rates available for government attorneys, law school faculty and more.
+Membership dues for standard attorney members are based on number of years of experience, with additional membership classifications and rates available for government attorneys, law school faculty and more.
 Membership is open to attorneys, law students and paralegals.
 Click here for current membership rates.
-Membership applications can be completed online here.
-Contact the IndyBar at email@example.com or 317-269-2000 if you need assistance or would prefer a hard copy application.

-How can IndyBar membership help my career?The networking possibilities are endless!
+The networking possibilities are endless!
 Opportunities to mix with other legal professionals in and out of your practice area exist at every IndyBar event.
 Being involved with the IndyBar could help expand your professional resources and open doors to your future.

-Can I use the IndyBar to attract new clients?For around $20 per month, IndyBar members can join the Lawyer Referral Service, which refers nearly 400 potential clients per month.
-IndyBar staff prescreens callers based on area of practice and geographic location through the LRS Line, 317-269-2222.The IndyBar also offers the Legal Advice Hotline, a service providing clients with legal advice over the phone for a pre-set fee payable to the attorney and processed by the IndyBar.
-The Modest Means Panel also generates income for members willing to take a reduced fee for cases in family and criminal law.
+For around $20 per month, IndyBar members can join the Lawyer Referral Service, which refers nearly 400 potential clients per month.
+IndyBar staff prescreens callers based on area of practice and geographic location through the LRS Line at 317-269-2222.The Modest Means Panel generates income for members willing to take a reduced fee for cases in family and criminal law.The IndyBar also offers the Legal Advice Hotline, a service providing clients with legal advice over the phone for a pre-set fee payable to the attorney and processed by the IndyBar.

-How can I get involved?
-What is the time commitment?From practice groups to networking events to pro bono activities, there are countless ways to maximize membership.
+From practice groups to networking events to pro bono activities, there are countless ways to maximize membership.
 Time dedicated to IndyBar activities is relative to the type of experience a member is seeking.
 Members can volunteer as much or as little time as they desire.
 There are many opportunities and much may be gained by participating-learn more about current leadership opportunities here and about volunteer opportunities here.

-Do opportunities for pro bono service exist?Long or short term pro bono opportunities with IndyBar's Juvenile Court or Homeless Projects, Ask A Lawyer, Legal Line and more are available.
+Long or short term pro bono opportunities with IndyBar's Juvenile Court or Homeless Projects, Ask A Lawyer, Legal Line and more are available.
 We can even connect you to other legal service providers servicing the Indianapolis community.
 We can help find a pro bono opportunity that fits any schedule!
 Click here for more information on volunteer opportunities with our many pro bono programs and activities.

 Work/life balance is a prime consideration when scheduling IndyBar events.
 When appropriate, members' families and guests are included in programming/special events, and members are made aware of such opportunities for family members and others to attend designated events.